JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Wireshark/Course 1: Lab/Course 1: Lab 2.md

 ## Assignment 2: Lab 2 - Configuring the Wireshark Interface

 - Name of the file downloaded from Udemy: udemy-wiresharkintro.pcapng
-  - Uploaded both files to GitHub
+  - Uploaded both csv and pcapng files to GitHub

 Questions for this assignment